MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 # Ethereum Provider API

 ::: warning
-We are introducing breaking changes to this API on **December 16, 2019**.
+We are introducing breaking changes to this API on **January 13, 2020**.
 See [Upcoming Breaking Changes](#upcoming-breaking-changes) for more information.
 :::

 MetaMask injects a global API into websites visited by its users at `window.ethereum`.